pecasdev/gameconsole/docs/API.md

 ### Overview
-If a function name has leading underscores (eg. `__draw_character` as opposed to `draw_character`), you probably shouldn't be calling it unless you know what you're doing.
+If a function name has a leading underscore (eg. `_draw_character` as opposed to `draw_character`), you probably shouldn't be calling it unless you know what you're doing.
 ### Screen
 ### Engine + Object
 ### Hardware State